Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 When the integral in \eqref{eq:improper} is strictly less than one we say $h$ is an \emph{improper} log probability density.
-The examples in \citet[Chapter~4]{geyer} show that improper probability densities cannot be avoided in curved exponential families.
+Examples in \citet[Chapter~4]{geyer} show that improper probability densities cannot be avoided in curved exponential families.

-\citet[Theorem~4.3]{geyer} shows that this closure of an exponential family can be thought of as a union of exponential families, so this generalizes the conception of \citet{brown} of the closure as an \emph{aggregate exponential family}.
+\citet[Theorem~4.3]{geyer} shows that this closure of an exponential family can be thought of as a union of exponential families, so this generalizes the notion in \citet{brown} of the closure as an \emph{aggregate exponential family}.
 Thus our method generalizes all previous methods of completing exponential families.
 Admittedly, this characterization of the completion of an exponential family is very different from any other in its ignoring of parameters.
 Only log densities appear.
 Unless one wants to call them parameters --- and that conflicts with the usual definition of parameters as real-valued --- parameters just do not appear.
+So in the next section, we bring parameters back.